ranjan103/Quora-Question-Pair-Similarity-/README.md

   We build train and test by randomly splitting in the ratio of 70:30 or 80:20 whatever we choose as we have sufficient points to work     with.

 # 3. Exploratory Data Analysis

+# 4. Applying ML Models to compute the goal :)